 - Individuals with Special Needs

-Fortunately, in this day and age these issues are no longer a reason to avoid the dentist.
-With sedation dentistry, patients are able to have comfortable, anxiety-free experience while having their dental work performed.
+Fortunately, in this day and age, these issues are no longer a reason to avoid the dentist.
+With sedation dentistry, patients are able to have a comfortable, anxiety-free experience while having their dental work performed.

 What is sedation dentistry?